fawazsiddiqi/WatsonTwilio/README.md

 10 - Once saved ypu can go to ```https://<GITHUB USERNAME>.github.io/<REPO_NAME>``` to access your slides

-11 - Now you can easily share the slides with the attendees of your webinars, cheeers!
+11 - Now you can easily share the slides with the attendees of your webinars, cheeers